Ear Nose and Throat (ENT) Vestibular Physiotherapy Service

 ENT Vestibular Physiotherapy is a speciality that focuses on problems with dizziness and balance which are not limited to:

-It also helps adults and children who develop dizziness as a result of head injury/trauma, strokes, degenerative changes or other causes of inner ear damage.
+We also help adults and children who develop dizziness as a result of head injury/trauma, strokes, degenerative changes or other causes of inner ear damage.

 Through this service, you can be referred onwards to ENT, Falls Service, Day Hospital, or Neurology.